krrgit/imgui-3ds/README.md

 # dear imgui - https://github.com/ocornut/imgui

 Dear ImGui is a bloat-free graphical user interface library for C++.
+This fork has been better optimized for the 3DS.

 License
 -------